planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/styles.rst

       Associating a style with different layers

 #.
-Fint the :guilabel:`earth:cities` layer in the table, click the :guilabel:`Default` checkbox for this row.
+Find the :guilabel:`earth:cities` layer in the table, click the :guilabel:`Default` checkbox for this row.

     .. figure:: img/styles_publishing_default.png